festusaigbogun/PowerBI_Portfolio_Project/README.md

 6. In terms of discounts in the items in category, the Office supplies had the most discount for price of items followed by the Furniture then lastly the technology.

-7.New York city had the most total sales and profit from the different items purchased followed by Los Angeles, Seattle, Philadelphia, then lastly San Francisco.
+7. New York city had the most total sales and profit from the different items purchased followed by Los Angeles, Seattle, Philadelphia, then lastly San Francisco.

 8. In the category, the technology had more total sales and profit compare to other two category remaining.
 The furniture had more sales than office supplies but had the lowest profits, while the office supplies had less sales than furniture but higher profits.